 Socrates may have been speaking on the importance of continual learning, but he also offers a reminder on the importance of self-awareness.

 The people who find success are the ones who know who they are.
-They know their abilities and their limitations.
-As a result, they focus on where they excel, and they surround themselves with people or resources to fill in the gaps where they don’t.
+They know their abilities and limitations.
+As a result, they focus on where they excel, and they leave other jobs to people with different talents.

 No guts, no glory, right?
 Some of the world’s biggest successes have come from taking risks.